-- Vegetation type and structure, including dominant species and estimated percentage foliage cover of each stratum (within 20 m radius of monitoring point); - General health and condition of vegetation, including evidence of foliage die-off; - Weed species and abundance; and - Any management issues or indirect impacts from the project area or adjoining lands. - Four photographs (north, south, east and west) were taken at each of the monitoring points.
+- Vegetation type and structure, including dominant species and estimated percentage foliage cover of each stratum (within 20 m radius of monitoring point); - General health and condition of vegetation, including evidence of foliage die-off; - Weed species and abundance; and - Any management issues or indirect impacts from the project area or adjoining lands. - One photograph (facing north) was taken at each of the monitoring points.